2-alchemists/krossboard-docs/content/docs/azure-aks-installation.md

    * Assign managed roles;
    * Create virtual machines from [the Azure Marketplace](https://portal.azure.com/#blade/Microsoft_Azure_Marketplace).
    * Use Azure Portal (though the steps can be later adapted for a scripted/automated deployment).
- * You're using a Linux-based workstation with [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed.
- * You have admin-level access to your AKS clusters through `kubectl` (this level of access is required to configure RBAC settings that Krossboard needs).
+ * You have [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed with admin-level access to your AKS clusters; this level of access is required to configure RBAC settings that Krossboard needs.

 ## Summary of Steps
 The installation steps would be straightforward and can be summarized as follows: